Cannon-Thurston fibers for iwip automorphisms of $F_N$: The fibers of the Cannon-Thurston map

-\begin{proof} Assertions (1) and (2) are direct consequences of the inequality stated in Theorem \ref{thm:types}.
-For assertion (3) we use the observation stated just before Definition \ref{degree}, that $S$ is rational if and only if its $\FN$-orbit $[S]_{F_N}$ is $\phi$-periodic.
-By Theorem \ref{thm:types} there are only finitely many $\FN$-orbits of singular points, so that necessarily each of them must be periodic under the action of $\phi$. \end{proof}
+By Theorem \ref{thm:types}, there are only finitely many $\FN$-orbits of singular points, so that necessarily each of them must be periodic under the action of $\phi$.
+Hence assertion (3) of Theorem~\ref{thm:mainresult} follows from Lemma~\ref{lem:per}.